stronnag/impload/manual/docs/index.md

 -   `-force-rth` : For GPX only, adds RTH after the final waypoint.

 -   `-force-land` : For GPX only, adds RTH with land after the final waypoint.

+The `-rebase` option takes between 2 and 4 values, the first two are the latitude and longitude of the new base location.
+Without anything else, all new locations are based off WP1 in mission segment 1.
+The user can specify the WP number, and the multi-mission segment to be used in the third and forth parameters, for example `-rebase=35.762324,140.377314,2` would position WP2 of the relocated mission at the given location, with all other WPs relocated _pro-rata_.

 ### Device Names